Trash (Suede song)

 "Trash" is the first single from English rock band Suede's third studio album, Coming Up (1996).
 Released on 29 July 1996 via Nude Records, "Trash" was the first single on which all the songs were written without guitarist Bernard Butler, since Richard Oakes had taken his place.
 The single is tied with "Stay Together" as the band's highest-charting single on the UK Singles Chart, peaking at number three; however, it outsold the earlier single, thus making it their biggest-selling single.
-Outside the UK, the song topped the Finnish Singles Chart in late August and reached the top five in Denmark, Iceland, and Sweden.
+Outside the UK, the song topped the Finnish Singles Chart and reached the top five in Denmark, Iceland, and Sweden.
+Melody Maker ranked "Trash" number four in their list of "Singles of the Year" in 1996.

 Song meaning

 Various meanings have been given to the song, but the main themes seem to be about 'outsiders', being different but living well with it.
 In a 2013 interview, Anderson expanded this theme, saying: "It's a song that's kind of about being in the band and, by extension, it's a song about the fans and the whole kind of ethos of being a Suede... person."
 He also described it as the soundtrack to his life, saying "It's about believing in the romance of the everyday."
 In an interview in late 2009, for the SkyArts' Songbook series, Anderson said about the song: